EMI-Group/evox/README.md

 - Single-objective and multi-objective algorithms.
 - GPU computing.
-- Easy to use distributed pipeline.
+- Easy to use distributed workflow.
 - Support a wide range of problems.
 - Hierarchical state managing.